 PART VIII

 CARRIAGE COASTWISE AND TRANSFER OF GOODS

-96. (1) The Council may, by order published in the Gazette, provide that the carriage coastwise or transfer of any goods, or class of goods-
+96. (1) The Council may, by order published in the Power to prohibit and Gazette, provide that the carriage coastwise or transfer of any goods, or class of goodsrestrict coastwise and transfer.